From Fat Sows to Fine Art

 We have also been lucky enough to sell some incredibly interesting and newsworthy items - not least of which was a 19th century shawl which has since helped to prove the identity of Jack the Ripper (allegedly)!
 The bloodstained shawl was brought into us in 2007 by a descendant of an East End policeman who had a macabre family story to pass on.
 DNA testing after the auction linked the shawl to canonical victim No.4 Catherine Eddowes, and a Polish immigrant Aaron Kosminski who was confined to an asylum soon after the murders.

 Another remarkable find which hit the news was a barn full of modern classic cars which had lain untouched for at least two decades.
 I think it's fair to say that Edward Crichton, who was shown the cars during a routine house contents valuation, looks back on that day as his career highlight!
 The 10 cars which included rare Bentleys, Maserati's and De Tomaso's ensured our busiest sale day ever and achieved almost £200,000.
+After another successful Classic Cars & Motorcycles auction in 2021, these sales have now been re-introduced as an annual summer fixture on our calendar.

 Other notable collections have included the John Clibbon tinplate toys collection, the personal collection and studio works of legendary surrealist photographer Angus McBean, and a stunning collection of Andrew Grima bespoke jewellery.

 2017 saw us expand our premises to incorporate extra offices, a new reception and cataloguing rooms.
 Within a month of our grand opening we were pleased to host the BBCs Antiques Road Trip - and even more pleased to be the auctioneers to break the programmes record by achieving £20,000 for a rare circa 1860s French Adolphe Bertsch Chambre Automatique sub-miniature camera!
-The expansion has also meant extra members of staff and an ever-growing calendar of auctions.